 Given my health issues, fasting has proven to be an incredible tool I’ve used to achieve substantial results in my illness journey.
 I want to tell you everything I know about how to heal your gut by fasting through my own experience.

 Fasting has been around for centuries (or even millennia) and is a practiced ritual in communities across the globe, especially religious fasting periods.
 Unfortunately, in some regions of the world, fasting is an undesired circumstance of life that often leads to starvation and malnutrition.

-As a western society, we now have access to a wide variety of food (and plenty of it) resulting in fewer circumstances of hunger deprivation (or fasting periods).
+As a western society, we now have access to a wide variety of food (and plenty of it), resulting in fewer circumstances of hunger deprivation (or fasting periods).
 Conversely, in the distant past, we would have gone through periods of involuntary fasting when food was otherwise unavailable.
-To our detriment, however, medical research is uncovering that the overabundance of food availability may be doing us unrealized harm.
+However, medical research is uncovering that the overabundance of food may be doing us more harm than good.